bgotink/lit-html-brackets/README.md

   - Use `[class.foo]` to show/hide the class `foo` depending on the truthiness of the value
   - Use `[style.foo]` to bind the value to to the `foo` style property
 - Use `()` in attributes for event binding
-  - Listeners for `keyup`/`keydown` support binding to a single key or a key with modifiers, with exactly the same semantics as Angular 4.
+  - Listeners for `keyup`/`keydown` support binding to a single key or a key with modifiers, with slightly different semantics from Angular.
 - All other bindings are left as is, i.e. node bindings are not changed and attributes that don't use `[]` or `()` are simply set as attributes.
 - The `[]` and `()` syntax only works in attributes with a `${}` value due to how `lit-html` internally works.